asyncapi/learning-paths/100-level-AsyncAPI-Intro/step1.md

 Eve then remembers that she didn't offer Chan a beverage.
 So, she quickly rushes to make a cup of coffee for Chan.
 While making coffee, Eve considers a coffee shop as an example: a customer(producer) requests an espresso(event), communicating order details to the barista(consumer).
 The following process happens,

-1. The customer orders an espresso(an event), and the barista receives the order details.
+1. The customer (event producer) orders an espresso (an event), and the barista (event consumer) receives the order details.
 1. The barista then processes the order and starts making an espresso(a response to an event).

 So, event-driven architecture in a coffee shop is like the seamless flow of orders and drinks without everything stopping for one specific thing.
 It keeps things moving smoothly.